tc39/proposal-smart-pipelines/README.md

 Being any tighter than this level would require its RHS to be parenthesized for many frequent types of expressions.
 However, the result of a pipeline is also expected to often serve as the RHS of a variable assignment `=`.

 ## Alternative solutions explored
 There are a number of other ways of potentially accomplishing the above use cases.
-However, the authors of this proposal believe that the smart pipe operator is the best choice.
+However, the authors of this proposal believe that the smart pipe operator may be the best choice.
 [TO DO]

 ## Relation to existing work
 [TO DO]